Lsh15/Lsh15/README.md

 Back in colleae, I majored in programming.

-In addition, I used to work in the Android OS development department as a researcher.
+In addition, I used to work in the Android OS development department as an Engineer.

 I have more than two years of experience in programming.